Brazilian President Bolsonaro May Send Army To Combat Amazon Rainforest Fires

 His approach has won applause from his supporters on the far right, but is also causing widespread fears among Brazilians that it is proving highly damaging to the country's international standing and may prompt a backlash that could impact exports.

-Another commentator, Vinicius Torrer Freire wrote: "Within a few months, especially in recent weeks, he has knocked down two decades of improvements in Brazil's international image regarding the environment."
+Another commentator, Vinicius Torrer Freire, wrote: "Within a few months, especially in recent weeks, he has knocked down two decades of improvements in Brazil's international image regarding the environment."

-Bolsonaro argues that it is possible simultaneously to develop the Amazon, and preserve the forest.
+Bolsonaro argues that it is possible simultaneously to develop the Amazon and preserve the forest.
 His critics point to his record of relentlessly undermining institutions responsible for preserving and monitoring the Amazon.

 Since taking office in January, he has severely weakened government environmental enforcement organizations, by cutting budgets and laying off staff.
-When Brazil's National Institute of Space Research released satellite data showing a sharp month-on-month rise in deforestation on last year, Bolsonaro dismissed this as "lies", and replaced the director with a military official.
+When Brazil's National Institute of Space Research released satellite data showing a sharp month-on-month rise in deforestation over last year, Bolsonaro dismissed this as "lies" and replaced the director with a military official.

 Latin America